Dr Sarah Spencer, PhD, BMedSci, MRCSLT, Reg HCPC

 email : email@example.com

-In September 2011, I joined Human Communication Sciences as a lecturer of developmental speech, language and communication difficulties.
-I have a diverse range of teaching, research and administrative roles.
+In September 2011, I joined Human Communication Sciences as a lecturer.
+My teaching and research is related to developmental speech, language and communication difficulties.

 My current research builds on previous work on language, education, social disadvantage and adolescence.
 My PhD was awarded in 2010, titled ‘Language and socioeconomic inequality in adolescence: abilities and attitudes’.
 For my thesis, I worked with a group of 150 adolescents, collecting data on their own views of their language skills in addition to using standardized assessments to explore associations between language levels and educational outcomes.
 The thesis discussed issues such as: the complexity of language assessment, undetected and unsupported language impairment, and the need to involve adolescents in decision-making.
 It also examined adolescents’ communicative expertise and the role of language in identity construction and group unity.
 Following the completion of my PhD, participants sat their GCSE exams aged 16 years.
-I am working on the associations between these GCSE outcomes, their language profiles from when they were 14 years old, and measures of socioeconomic status.
+I have recently submitted a paper examining the associations between these GCSE outcomes, their language profiles from when they were 14 years old, and measures of socioeconomic status.

-- Interventions and evidence-based practice for developmental speech, language and communication difficulties
+- Evaluating the efficacy of interventions and implementing evidence-based practice for children with speech, language and communication difficulties (including service level evaluations)

 - Including service-users in developing, designing and evaluating interventions

-I am dedicated to high-quality, research-lead teaching (I am currently completing the Certificate in Learning and Teaching (CiLT) course).
-I enjoy teaching on a range of modules including: research methods (qualitative methods); participation and society; introduction to communication; development across the lifespan; developmental disorders of communication; speech, language and communication needs (SLCN); and SLCN in the classroom context.
+My teaching covers: research methods (qualitative methods); participation and society; introduction to communication; development across the lifespan; developmental disorders of communication; speech, language and communication needs (SLCN); and SLCN in the classroom context.
 I co-ordinate modules related to speech and language therapy placements, and also have a role as a clinical assessor on a range of placement modules at masters and undergraduate level.
 Each year, I supervise undergraduate, masters and post-qualification (LACIC) level research dissertations.

 I am interested in using online spaces and social media in relation to teaching, networking and research dissemination.
 My Twitter account is @SSpencerSALT (as is standard, all views posted there are my own and do not represent those of my employer).